spaghettiwews/blog/content/post/ramblings-on-everything-age-of-coronavirus.md

 draft: false
 ---

+## 25 March 2020

+Listening to the small kids on either side of my yard shouting to each over the fences, "MY MOM SAID I CAN'T COME THERE, WE'LL PLAY ANOTHER TIME!" is quite heart-warming, and a little sad.
+But it's reassuring that other parents are treating this with the seriousness it deserves.

 ## 24 March 2020

 Today I started working from home for the first time ever and had a Sudden Clarity Clarence realisation that most of my work is just me sitting in front of a screen sending text and commands to other machines over an interconnected network of other machines.